Data in the Data Innovation Program

 Government’s programs and services span all aspects of life in B.C., such as education, health care, public safety, social services, the economy and the environment.
-By safely integrating and de-identifying data from these programs and services, government can gain new insights about population-level trends and complex issues, which can lead to better programs, policies and services for British Columbians.
+By safely integrating and de-identifying data from these programs and services, government analysts and academic researchers can gain new insights about population-level trends and complex issues, which can lead to better programs, policies and services for British Columbians.

-Justice data: Data pertaining to involvement with adult corrections (community and custody).
+Data pertaining to involvement with adult corrections, such as community and custody.

 Datasets for programs designed to give assistance to people outside of what the market provides.
 This includes programs that provide support for children and families, and funding offered to individuals through income assistance programs.